guillaumewuip/ssh-slack-bot/README.md

     `SSH_PREFIX_CMD=docker` will allow you to build a `@docker` bot.
 Simply call `@docker ps`, `@docker rm test`, ...

+- `SSH_TIMEOUT` : (optional, default `4` seconds) Number of seconds after the
+    server should have ended his response.
+Prevent interactive commands to lock the app.

 - `SLACK_API_TOKEN` : Slack token of your bot

 # Use